 a hand pulling a piece of celery out of white wine fondue in a white bowl, creating a cheese pull.

-This super easy white wine fondue is made in minutes and checks all the boxes for a simple and delicious appetizer.
-You just need some cheese, garlic, wine, and some seasonings, and you have one yummy treat on your hands.
+I am a huge cheese lover, and I love that this super easy white wine fondue is made in minutes and checks all the boxes for a simple and delicious appetizer.
+I just need cheese, garlic, wine, and some seasonings, and I’ve got one yummy treat on my hands.
+I could honestly chow down on it myself, that’s how much I love cheese!

 If gouda and Swiss aren’t your thing, you can swap them out for fontina, gruyère, comté, emmental, raclette, vacherin, or cheddar cheese.
 Mix multiple kinds of cheese together and play with the proportions to get the perfect mix for your tastes.
 Just be sure to use 16 ounces total.